-11.2 Symptoms related to the ph ysical, chemical and toxicological characteristics Acute Toxicity Inhalation Inhaled crystalline silica in the form of quartz or cristobalite from occupational sources is carcinogenic to humans (IARC, Group 1).
+11.2 Symptoms related to the physical, chemical and toxicological characteristics sources is carcinogenic to humans (IARC, Group 1).
 There is sufficient evidence in experimental animals for the carcinogenicity of tridymite (IARC, Group 2A).

+Inhalation Inhaled crystalline silica in the form of quartz or cristobalite from occupational subsection below).

 Breathing silica dust may cause irritation of the nose, throat, and respiratory passages.
 Breathing silica dust may not cause noticeable injury or illness even though permanent lung damage may be occurring.
-Inhalation of dust may also have serious chronic health effects (See "Chronic Effects/Carcinogenicity" subsection below).
-Eye Contact Skin Contact Ingestion May cause mechanical irritation to eye.
+Inhalation of dust may also have serious chronic health effects (See "Chronic Effects/Carcinogenicity"

+Eye Contact May cause mechanical irritation to eve.

+Skin Contact None known.
 None known.
-None known.
+Ingestion

 Chronic Effects/Carcinogenicity Silicosis: Excessive inhalation of respirable crystalline silica dust may cause a progressive, disabling, and sometimes-fatal lung disease called silicosis.
 Symptoms include cough, shortness of breath, wheezing, non-specific chest illness, and reduced pulmonary function.
 This disease is exacerbated by smoking.
 Individuals with silicosis are predisposed to develop tuberculosis.

 Cancer Status: The International Agency for Research on Cancer (IARC) has determined that crystalline silica inhaled in the form of quartz or cristobalite from occupational sources can cause lung cancer in humans (Group 1 - carcinogenic to humans) and has determined that there is sufficient evidence in experimental animals for the carcinogenicity of tridymite (Group 2A - possible carcinogen to humans).
 Refer to IARC Monograph 68, Silica, Some Silicates and Organic Fibres (June 1997) in conjunction with the use of these minerals.
 The National Toxicology